Ramshah1/Netflix-Data-Analysis/README.md

 The findings of the analysis are discussed in the jupyter notebook as well as in a blog post here.

-##Licensing, Authors, and Acknowledgements
+## Licensing, Authors, and Acknowledgements
 All data credit to Netflix for data.
-You can find the Licensing for the data and other descriptive information on Kaggle as [Netflix Movies and TV Shows on Kaggle.](https://www.kaggle.com/shivamb/netflix-shows).
+You can find the Licensing for the data and other descriptive information on Kaggle at [Netflix Movies and TV Shows.](https://www.kaggle.com/shivamb/netflix-shows).